CosmicIndustries/block/README.md

-You're right, the original description was a bit misleading.
-These blocklists specifically target certain domains to block, rather than allowing everything except for what's explicitly mentioned in the blocklists.
-Below is the corrected `README.md` to reflect the actual behavior, as well as an optional section showing how you can block everything except for certain domains using a different approach (such as a whitelist policy).

----

 # Block Lists

 This folder contains several block lists used to **explicitly block** access to specific services or content platforms.
 Each file within this folder represents a list of domains or IP addresses that are denied access based on the service or platform.